sevvandi/dobin/README.md

 ![](man/figures/bimodal-1.png)

-The first two principal components of the same dataset is shown in the following figure:
+To compare, we perform PCA on the same dataset.
+The first two principal components are shown in the figure below:

 ``` r
 library("dobin")